meshafi/life-skills-repository/learning-process.md

 In this video, what was the most interesting story or idea for you?

 ### Answer 2
-some people might take time to understand new things than others but that doesn't mean they are slow.
+Some people might take time to understand new things than others but that doesn't mean they are slow.
 What really matters is the experience they have gain.
-How deeply they understand the topic and constantly test thereself with the knowledge they have gain.
+How deeply they understand the topic and constantly test thereself with the knowledge they have gain that was the most important idea for me.

 ### Question 3
 What are active and diffused modes of thinking?